Tallahassee, Florida: History

 Indigenous peoples occupied this area for thousands of years before European encounter.
-Around 1200 CE, the large and complex Mississippian culture had built earthwork mounds near Lake Jackson which survive today; they are preserved in the Lake Jackson Archaeological State Park.
+Around 1200, the large and complex Mississippian culture had built earthwork mounds near Lake Jackson which survive today; they are preserved in the Lake Jackson Archaeological State Park.

-The Spanish Empire established their first colonial settlement at St. Augustine.
-During the 17th century they established several missions in Apalachee territory to procure food and labor to support their settlement, as well as to convert the natives to Roman Catholicism.
+The Spanish founded St. Augustine in 1565, establishing the oldest continuously occupied European-established settlement in the continental United States.
+In the 17th century, they developed a network of missions in Apalachee territory to supply food and labor for the colony and to convert Indigenous peoples to Roman Catholicism.
 The largest, Mission San Luis de Apalachee in Tallahassee, has been partially reconstructed by the state of Florida.

-The expedition of Pánfilo de Narváez encountered the Apalachee people, although it did not reach the site of Tallahassee.
-Hernando de Soto and his mid-16th century expedition occupied the Apalachee town of Anhaica (at what is now Tallahassee) in the winter of 1538–39.
-Based on archaeological excavations, this Anhaica site is now known to have been about 0.5 mi east of the present Florida State Capitol.
-The De Soto encampment is believed to be the first place Christmas was celebrated in the continental United States, although there is no historical documentation to back this claim.
+The Narváez expedition encountered the Apalachee people but did not reach the site of Tallahassee.
+In 1539–40, Hernando de Soto’s expedition occupied the Apalachee town of Anhaica (in present-day Tallahassee) over the winter.
+Based on archaeological excavations, the Anhaica site was about 0.5 mi east of the present Florida State Capitol.
+The De Soto encampment is often cited as the first place that Christmas was celebrated in the continental United States.

-The name Tallahassee is a Muskogean language word often translated as "old fields" or "old town".
-It was likely an expression of the Creek people who migrated from Georgia and Alabama to this region in the late 18th and early 19th centuries, under pressure from European-American encroachment on their territory.
-They found large areas of cleared land previously occupied by the Apalachee tribe.
-(The Creek and later refugees who joined them developed as the Seminole Indians of Florida.
-The Talimali Band of Apalachee Indians in Louisiana identify as present-day descendants of the Apalachee Indians.)
+The name Tallahassee is a Muskogean word often translated as “old fields” or “old town”.
+It was likely an expression used by Creek migrants from Georgia and Alabama who moved into the region in the late 18th and early 19th centuries as U.S. settlement expanded into their homelands, where they found large areas of cleared land previously occupied by the Apalachee.
+The Creek and later refugees who joined them developed as the Seminole people of Florida.
+The Talimali Band of Apalachee Indians in Louisiana identify as present-day descendants of the Apalachee.

-During the First Seminole War, General Andrew Jackson fought two separate skirmishes in and around Tallahassee, which was then Spanish territory.
-The first battle took place on November 12, 1817.
-After Chief Neamathla, of the village of Fowltown just west of present-day Tallahassee, refused Jackson's orders to relocate, Jackson entered the village, burnt it to the ground, and drove off its occupants.
-The Indians retaliated, killing 50 soldiers and civilians.
+During the First Seminole War, General Andrew Jackson conducted operations in and around Tallahassee against the Seminoles and other Native people.
+On November 12, 1817, after Chief Neamathla of the village of Fowltown (just west of present-day Tallahassee) refused orders to relocate, U.S. forces entered the village, burned it, and drove off its inhabitants.
+The Indians retaliated, killing soldiers and civilians.
 Jackson reentered Florida in March 1818.
-According to Jackson's adjutant, Colonel Robert Butler, they "advanced on the Indian village called Tallahasse (sic) [where] two of the enemy were made prisoner."
+According to Jackson’s adjutant, Colonel Robert Butler, they “advanced on the Indian village called Tallahasse [sic] [where] two of the enemy were made prisoner”.